Larrymshan/Bounty-Board-Project-Team-01/README.md

 They can choose from pricing by a set price.
 Users that want to complete bounties can upload a resume and sort through bounties by categories and price.

+"To be the one stop solution for all the problems that a person can encounter."

 Team Members:
   Larry Shan (github: LarrymShan - email: lash8147@colorado.edu), Grayson Smillie (github: CanadaDry47 -  email: grsmm4458@colorado.edu),